 Slums are on the rise around the world.
 Estimates suggest that by 2050 sixty-six per cent of the world's population will live in cities—and a large proportion will live in slums.
-Today, in Nairobi, slums occupy two per cent of the city's land but are home to half its population.
+Today, in Nairobi, slums occupy two per cent of the city's land but are home to over half its population.

 Diverse individual voices are hidden within the statistics.
 Seeking to put a human face to the numbers, SDI collected stories from people living and working in informal settlements around the world, published in 2011 as Voices from the Slums.
 Below are a few of these stories, from two informal settlements in Nairobi.

 My name is Teresa Nairo.
 I am originally from a place called Kajiado in Masai-land.
 I’m not sure how old I am, because as a Masai we don’t count years, but I think that I am a hundred at least!

 I still remember the tribal wars that used to take place.
 I remember us Masai’s fighting the Kamba people very well.
 Because the Kamba would steal our cattle, we would attack them!
 I never felt frightened.
 Because we were so many people, and we had many fighters.
 We felt strong and victorious!
 When we won, we beat them thoroughly.
 And when we took our cattle back, we made sure we took extra ones for compensation!
 Haha!

 I came to Nairobi in 1954.
 I came originally with my husband, but he went back to Masai-land and died.
 After his death, the community, especially his family, deprived me of everything.
 They rejected my child.
 They even took away my land.
 I then had to come back to Nairobi to survive.
 I sold veggies to live, tomatoes, cabbage, and other greens.
 I still do this.
 I have never been back to Masai-land.
 Most sad for me is that my child died.
 He died by drowning in water.
 There was so much rain, it was floods.
 He was crossing a river when he was swept away.
 He was 18 years old.
 He was a good boy.
 I miss him too much.
 (Sighs deeply).